PAM HA offline installation

 http://<PUPPET APPLICATION MANAGER ADDRESS>:8800) and follow the prompts.The Puppet Application Manager UI is where you manage Puppet applications.
 You’ll be guided through the process of setting up SSL certificates, uploading a license, and checking to make sure your infrastructure meets application system requirements.

 Follow the instructions for installing your Puppet applications on Puppet Application Manager.
+For more information, see Install applications via the PAM UI.

 For more information on installing Continuous Delivery for PE offline, see Install Continuous Delivery for PE in an offline environment.